-12 The VSTOXX index is based on EURO STOXX 50 Index options.
+11 The VSTOXX index is based on EURO STOXX 50 Index options.

-Interest rate implied volatilities are also presented for the major global currencies (EUR, USD and GBP), to reflect market uncertainty about the level of interest rates.
-This indicator is split between short-term (volatility in interest rates for maturities between three months and one year, indicator 5.4), and long-term (volatility in interest rates for maturities between one and ten years, indicator 5.5).
-In addition, exchange rate implied volatility (indicator 5.6) is reported in the risk dashboard to account for currency risks in the markets for major currencies.
+(volatility in interest rates for maturities between three months and one year, indicator 5.4), and long-term (volatility in interest rates for maturities between one and ten years, indicator 5.5).
+In addition, exchange rate implied volatility (indicator 5.3) is reported in the risk dashboard to account for currency risks in the markets for major currencies.
 Exchange rate fluctuations have been observed to increase in times of currency and balance of payments crises; as a consequence, monetary authorities consistently target its volatility in order to ensure stability in currency markets.